fatihy101/Personal-Dictionary-for-Android/README.md

+# Personal Dictionary
-It's a personal project that aims to create a personal dictionary.
+It's a project that aims to create a personal dictionary.
-Person who use this can add his/her own words and equals of those words.
+It's for you to add your own words and meanings to a cloud server (which is Firebase right now) to repeat periodically from your Android phone.